simonmichael/hledger/hledger/hledger_options.m4.md

 The precise effect of the keywords is command-specific, but here is their general meaning:

 `--value-at=transaction` (or `t`)
-: Use the prices as of each transaction date (more precisely, each [posting date](/journal.html#posting-dates)).
+: Use the prices as of each transaction date (more precisely, each [posting's date](/journal.html#posting-dates)).
+  Balance reports will show the sum of amount values.

 `--value-at=period` (or `p`)
-: Use the prices as of the last day of the report period (or each subperiod).
+: Use the prices as of the last day of the report period (or each subperiod in a multiperiod report).
-: When no report period is specified, this will be the journal's last transaction date.
+  When no report period is specified, uses the journal's last transaction date.
+  Balance reports will show the period-end value of summed amounts.

 `--value-at=now` (or `n`)
 : Use the prices as of today's date when the report is generated.
 This is the default.
+  Balance reports will show the current value of summed amounts.

 `--value-at=YYYY-MM-DD`
 : Use the prices as of the given date (8 digits with `-` or `/` or `.` separators).
-: Eg `--value-at=2019-04-25`.
+  Eg `--value-at=2019-04-25`.

-Here are some examples to show its effect:
+  Balance reports will show the value on the given date of summed amounts.

+Here are the effects of `--value-at` as seen with `print`:

 ```journal
 P 2000-01-01 A  1 B